How do I apply for Department of Rehabilitation (DOR) Employment Services?

 Do Marin City residents have to go through the Below Market Rate (BMR) Affordable Housing Lottery to purchase an affordable home?

 Yes and No. If Marin City residents complete the Marin City community Development Corporation financial education training and satisfactory prepare their documents and are creditworthy, they may avoid the lottery when seeking to secure available affordable housing in Marin City.
 When seeking affordable housing outside of Marin City, all residents of Marin County must go through the BMR Affordable Housing Lottery.
 Please contact Blia Xiong, HR/Operations Manager or Demetrius McClinton, Office Assistant, at (415) 339-2837.

 Can you prepare teenagers for jobs?

 Yes!
 Every summer MCCDC operates a Summer Youth Employment Program (SYEP).
 Youth receive work experience and monthly stipends ($) for their work experience training.
-Call LaDasha Berry, Program Assistant, Vocational/Youth Counselor, at (415) 339-2837 to register for this SYEP.
+Call LaDasha Berry, Summer Youth Empowerment Program Coordinator, at (415) 339-2837 to register for this SYEP.

 How many pounds must I be able to lift when I join the Construction Training Program?

 You must be able to lift at least 50 lbs -70 lbs

 How will Job Coaching help me succeed?

 Job coaching is very important to long-term job retention and success on-the-job.
 Come to a Coffee Works meeting (10:00am to 11:30am and Wednesdays 2:00pm to 4:00pm) for workshops on job retention.
 Job Coaching can also happen through the DOR program.
 For more information call Judy Morgan (415) 339-2837.